MJ Gleeson PLC (LON:GLE) Insider Stefan Allanson Acquires 32 Shares

-MJ Gleeson PLC (LON:GLE) insider Stefan Allanson bought 32 shares of the firm’s stock in a transaction on Wednesday, August 5th.
-The stock was purchased at an average price of GBX 628 ($7.73) per share, for a total transaction of £200.96 ($247.30).
+MJ Gleeson PLC (LON:GLE) insider Stefan Allanson acquired 32 shares of MJ Gleeson stock in a transaction dated Wednesday, August 5th.
+The stock was bought at an average price of GBX 628 ($7.73) per share, for a total transaction of £200.96 ($247.30).

-Several equities analysts have weighed in on GLE shares.
-Liberum Capital reiterated a “buy” rating on shares of MJ Gleeson in a report on Thursday, July 9th.
-Peel Hunt reiterated a “hold” rating on shares of MJ Gleeson in a report on Wednesday, July 8th.
-Finally, Berenberg Bank decreased their target price on shares of MJ Gleeson from GBX 765 ($9.41) to GBX 730 ($8.98) and set a “buy” rating on the stock in a report on Monday, July 13th.
-Three investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-MJ Gleeson presently has an average rating of “Hold” and an average target price of GBX 834 ($10.26).
+Several equities analysts recently weighed in on GLE shares.
+Peel Hunt reiterated a “hold” rating on shares of MJ Gleeson in a research report on Wednesday, July 8th.
+Berenberg Bank reduced their target price on MJ Gleeson from GBX 765 ($9.41) to GBX 730 ($8.98) and set a “buy” rating on the stock in a research report on Monday, July 13th.
+Finally, Liberum Capital reiterated a “buy” rating on shares of MJ Gleeson in a research report on Thursday, July 9th.
+Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+MJ Gleeson currently has a consensus rating of “Hold” and an average price target of GBX 834 ($10.26).

 MJ Gleeson plc engages in urban housing regeneration and strategic land trading activities in the United Kingdom.
 The company operates through two divisions, Gleeson Homes and Gleeson Strategic Land.
 It engages in house building activities on brownfield land in the north of England; and strategic land trading primarily in the south of England.